via: Pexels / Alexander Suhorucov

 40. What's one thing you feel our relationship is lacking?

-It can feel safe to pretend problems aren't there, but this conversation starter deeply lets you discover what makes your partner dissatisfied with your relationship.
+Why It's Great: It can feel safe to pretend problems aren't there, but this deep conversation starter lets you discover what makes your partner dissatisfied with your relationship.
 It's great to know where there is room for improvement.
-The only way you can fix issues is by knowing what they are.

 41. If you could live in a virtual reality world of your own creation, would you?